September 1, 2006 was the start of an entirely new career for me.

 to speak about it.
 That career was my trip to the

-bonus, I was invited to write a book about how
+bonus, I was invited to write a book about how to teach math

-lots of great memories, be it traveling or talking on the phone, tutoring
+memories, be it traveling or talking on the phone, tutoring

 math or playing Rummy Tile.
 This picture is at the Mendenhall

-Glacier, Alaska, taken during our family trip in
+Glacier, Alaska, taken during our family trip in 2018.

 Travels with Lois and Jason

 catalogs many of the wonderful travel adventures we've shared

 together since our 1966 honeymoon camping trip across the